carvel-dev/carvel/site/content/blog/carvelizing-helm-chart.md

 Succeeded
 ```

-**4. Install the Package**: To install a carvel Package, we need to create PackageInstall Kubernetes resource.
+**4. Install the Package**: To install a Carvel Package, we need to create PackageInstall Kubernetes resource.
 A Package Install will install the nginx helm package and its underlying resources on a Kubernetes cluster.
 A `PackageInstall` references a `Package`.
 Thus, we can create the `PackageInstall` yaml from the `Package`.

-We are providing our custom values via secret.
+In this example, we will provide our custom values via secret.
+There are other ways we can provide the values like configMap etc.

 **NOTE**: If you are using minikube, for nginx service to be in `ACTIVE` state, start `minikube tunnel` in another window as services of LoadBalancer types do not come up otherwise in minikube.